 30 Apr to 26 Aug: Opens at 8 am.
 Last entry at 8.30 pm & access controls removed at 9.30 pm

-Even though Park Guell officially closes at ‘closing time,’ you can still go in.
+Tip: Even though Park Guell officially closes at the ‘last entry’ time mentioned above, you can still go in after the access controls are removed.
 Just that with limited illumination you won’t be able to enjoy the Park.
-Book your Park Guell tickets, now!

 When is Park Guell closed?